-Lots of reviews have poured in over the years that the Indie has been on the market and they all average out to about 4½ stars!
-Parents comment that they give top marks for the durable smooth ride, great maneuverability and easy storage.
+Lots of reviews have poured in over the years that the Indie has been on the market and they all average out to very high ratings overall!
+Parents comment that they give top marks for the durable smooth ride, great maneuverability, and easy storage.

 The main issue is the seat.
 What seems to be coming up from consumers most often is that the seat isn’t upright enough when fully inclined.
 On the other hand, the newly redesigned harness converts to a 3-point lap belt, so when your child is a bit older, he or she has the freedom to come forward on their own.